vivekvermacse/vivekvermacse.github.io/_posts/2023-03-15-attention-llms.md

 permalink: /2023/03/15/from-vectors-to-meaning-inside-the-attention-mechanism.html
 ---

-# From Vectors to Meaning: Inside the Attention Mechanism

 **The math that actually explains how transformers understand language**

 If you have ever tried to dig into how Large Language Models (LLMs) like ChatGPT actually "read," you have almost certainly run into the word **Attention**.